10 Reasons You May Not Want to Work at PD

 Gritty AF 💪

-If you lack grit and resilience, PD may not be the right dojo or sanctuary for you.
+If you lack grit and resilience, PD may not be the right dojo for you.

-Regardless of the diverse backgrounds, our team shares a certain level of discipline, determination, resilience, and coachability.
+Regardless of the diverse backgrounds of our teammates, we all shares a certain level of discipline, determination, resilience, and coachability.
 PD fosters a gritty environment where only those with a gritty mindset can thrive.
 We see obstacles as training opportunities to be stronger, sharper, and better.
 It’s because we’re dedicated to developing talent and helping each other reach full potential.
 No tapping out at the first sign of challenges, but tapping into tough feedback again and again.
 No swanky offices, only artsy ones.
 No lavish perks, only those essential to growth, health, wisdom, and teamwork.

 A Counterintuitive Approach to Living a Good Life